College Station, Texas: Post Oak Mall

-Post Oak Mall was the city's first mall and is currently the largest mall in the Brazos Valley.
-The 82 acre mall is home to 125 stores; its opening on February 17, 1982, helped create the impetus for growing economic and commercial developments for College Station.
-It is currently the largest taxpayer in College Station and the second-largest in the Brazos Valley, though the anchor stores are free-standing units that are privately owned and taxed separate from the mall proper.
+Post Oak Mall was the city's first mall, and is currently the largest mall in the Brazos Valley.
+The 82 acre mall is home to 125 stores.
+Its opening on February 17, 1982, helped create the impetus for growing economic and commercial developments for College Station.
+It is currently the largest taxpayer in College Station and the second-largest in the Brazos Valley, though the anchor stores are free-standing units that are privately owned and taxed separately from the mall proper.
 Over 75% of retail sales in the Brazos Valley come from sales at the mall's stores.